varsha2509/varsha2509.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hi! 👋

-I am an environmental engineer/data scientist specializing in air quality and climate change modeling.
-I have strong expertise in machine learning, geographic information systems and working with geospatial data.
-I am passionate about having a positive impact on society by reducing greenhouse gases, promoting sustainable development and through environmental conservation.
+I am an environmental engineer and data scientist specializing in air quality and climate change modeling.
+I am passionate about using innovation and technology to tackle issues related to climate change and food security.
+I have strong expertise in machine learning, geographic information systems and geospatial data, and thrive working in collaborative, cross-functional environments.

-I am currently a Senior Air Quality Scientist at Ramboll, San Francisco, CA. I hold a Ph.D. in Chemical Engineering from The Ohio State Univeristy, a B.Tech in Chemical Engineering from Anna University, India, and I am also pursuing a Data Science Bootcamp program through Springboard.
+I am currently a Senior Air Quality Scientist at Ramboll, San Francisco, CA. I hold a Ph.D. in Chemical Engineering from The Ohio State Univeristy, a B.Tech in Chemical Engineering from Anna University, India, and have completed a Data Science Bootcamp program with Springboard.
 I am originally from Chennai, India.